 - Cash up at the end of the night

 - Maintain a clean and hygienic environment

 - Wait tables

 - Data entry

 - Dealing with complaints in a friendly and efficient manner.

 Which of the above would you relate to hospitality jobs and which could you relate to work in an office environment?

 If you need extra advice when preparing for job interviews, why not come along to our Job Shop sessions.
-To help our students find a job in Dublin, we run these Job Shop sessions every Monday afternoon from 2.00pm to3.30pm.
+To help our students find a job in Dublin, we run these Job Shop sessions every Monday afternoon from 1.30pm to3.30pm or on Tuesday evenings from 5:15pm to 6:15pm.
 They focus on the skills you’ll need and the things you can do to get a job.
-Among other things we talk about:

 Contact us and we can help you improve your general English skills for better chances of getting a job while also focusing on the skills required to find a job in Dublin.